Jesp9025/VMwareFailover/README.md

 Server1 is setup with 2 addresses (10.156.4.97, 10.156.4.98), Server2 is setup with 1 address (10.156.4.97).

+# Why the second IP address on Server1

+The second address on server1 is needed to ping the server, since server2 also has the same primary IP address as server1 (10.156.4.97), and pinging .97 while secondary VM is up and running, will give a false positive of the primary VM's state.

 # How does it work

 Script checks if primary VM is on, and if not, power up secondary VM.